• Facebook

 It is important to note that the standard of care might change with time and that these laws should evolve with the situation.
 An emergency today may be routine care tomorrow.
 For example, if a scientifically proven treatment is found for COVID-19, the standard of care may change accordingly to that proven treatment.
 If a vaccine is found, standard preventative measures currently in place might change.
 And, as hospitals resources increase or decrease due to infection, standards of care may need to evolve accordingly.
 Ultimately, it is believed that many medical malpractice lawsuits filed in relation to coronavirus treatment in a medical setting will have a tough time succeeding, due to these factors.

 With many non-essential treatments and surgeries suspended, the opportunities for doctors to make errors outside of treating coronavirus cases is also reduced.
 As it stands, whether families have the right to pursue medical malpractice lawsuits will depend on where the malpractice took place, whether the patient was seeking treatment for coronavirus, and whether the doctor was negligent in providing care.
 Ultimately, the decision to pursue medical malpractice lawsuits will have to be viewed on a case by base basis.
 In the case, where the doctor clearly made a mistake, it may also be possible to negotiate a settlement outside of court.
 In cases, where an error was clearly made, doctors and hospitals may be willing to negotiate settlements.
-Blizzard Law is a medical malpractice, wrongful death law firm in Houston, Texas that is closely watching the situation unfold.
+Blizzard Greenberg is a medical malpractice, wrongful death law firm in Houston, Texas that is closely watching the situation unfold.
 Our medical malpractice lawyers in Texas are here to hear your story and may be able to help you with your claim if you believe a loved one died due to medical malpractice.

 Share this entry